Trent Bridge

 Some of our facilities will require unlocking via a RADAR key, so kindly ask a steward or volunteer in blue who will assist you.

-An unsupervised buggy park facility will be in the Woodhead Hall.
+An unsupervised buggy park facility will be in the Woodhead Hall, with additional space at the bike racks to the rear of the PKF Smith Cooper Stand.

 Access to a private room to breastfeed/express/feed will be available at Radcliffe Road Reception.
 This room is also available for those families with neurodiverse youngsters that may need a quiet room to retreat to for a little while.